Getting Your Esthetician License: An Introduction

 The theory/written esthetics exams may remind you of standardized tests you took in school, where you sat at a computer or desk and answered questions.
 Some of these exams may include writing step-by-step treatment instructions, but most focus on sanitation, laws, science, and other concepts.
 Chances are you'll encounter a lot of multiple-choice questions.

 Meanwhile, esthetics practical exams involve performing treatments on people or mannequins while being evaluated.

-Many states use the National-Interstate Council of State Boards of Cosmetology (NIC) exams as their esthetician licensure tests.
+Many states use the National-Interstate Council of State Boards of Cosmetology (NIC) exams for their esthetician licensure tests.
 However, some use tests from other organizations or create their own.

 If you need ADA accommodations, you need to turn in that paperwork before your exams.

 Esthetician license fees vary by state.
 Many places combine license and exam costs, but others separate the two.
 Most require additional fees if you have to take the esthetician tests more than once.
-While students usually pay out of pocket for exams and licensure, some esthetician schools may cover the costs as part of the tuition and fees—at least for the initial application following graduation.
+While students usually pay out of pocket for exams and licensure, some esthetician schools may cover the costs as part of the tuition and fees.

 After getting your initial esthetician license, you'll typically need to renew it on a schedule set by the state.
 That also has costs involved.